-Founded by music teachers and members of the Rogue Valley Symphony Orchestra, the Youth Symphony's first concert was held in Ashland on December 4, 1988.
-YSSO conductors have included Clarence Shaw, Arthur Shaw, Fred Palmer, Sylvain Fremaux, Phillip Bayles, Leanna Sterios, Cynthia Hutton, Ellie Malzahn and Faina Podolnaya.
+The Youth Symphony's first concert was held in Ashland on December 4, 1988.
+Conductors have included Clarence Shaw, Arthur Shaw, Fred Palmer, Sylvain Fremaux, Phillip Bayles, Leanna Sterios, Cynthia Hutton, Ellie Malzahn and Faina Podolnaya.

 The YSSO organization initiated a Concerto Competition for advanced Youth Symphony musicians in 1990.
 A Preparatory Orchestra for intermediate level musicians was formed in 1991.
 Cynthia Hutton, D.M.A., was named Music Director and Conductor of the Youth Symphony and the Preparatory Orchestra in 1995.
 That year, the season was expanded to include Concert Series performances in professional venues in Grants Pass, Medford and Ashland.

 Youth Strings, a string ensemble for entry-level musicians, was formed in 1998.
-Youth Strings was led by YSSO Associate Conductor Ellie Malzahn.
+The ensemble was led by YSSO Associate Conductor Ellie Malzahn.
 Faina Podolnaya became YSSO Associate Conductor and Conductor of Youth Strings in 2000-2001.

-During the 2011-2012 season, the YSSO organization presented three Community Outreach Concerts at the Rogue Valley Manor, two Chamber Music Series concerts, eight Concert Series performances and the Concerto Competition.
+This season, the YSSO organization is presenting three Community Outreach Concerts at the Rogue Valley Manor, two Chamber Music Series concerts, eight Concert Series performances and the Concerto Competition.

-The YSSO organization is an integral part of the region’s cultural community.
-Musicians in the Youth Symphony performed with the Rogue Valley Symphony in 2007 and collaborated with the Rogue Valley Symphony in side-by-side performances during the 2010-2011 concert season.
-YSSO musicians take part in Chamber Music Concert-sponsored master classes and perform with numerous other community and school ensembles.
+The YSSO organization is an integral part of the region’s vibrant cultural community.
+The Youth Symphony of Southern Oregon has twice partnered with Brava!
+Opera Theater to present two rising opera singers in performance with the Youth Symphony.
+Youth Symphony musicians have played in side-by-side performances.
+YSSO musicians take part in Chamber Music Concerts master classes, Britt Festivals programs and perform with numerous community and school ensembles.
 The YSSO works with public and private schools in Medford, Grants Pass and Ashland, as well as Southern Oregon University.
 The Arts Council of Southern Oregon awarded the YSSO with its Award for Arts Education in 2000 in recognition of the YSSO's high-quality programs for young people and the public.

 The YSSO is a nonprofit 501(c)(3) organization.
-Revenue is generated through contributions and annual gifts from individuals and businesses, foundation and agency grants, nominal tuition, ticket sales, and fund raising events.
+Revenue is generated through contributions and annual gifts from individuals and businesses, Concert Series program advertising, Concert Series Partner (sponsor) support, foundation and agency grants, nominal tuition, ticket sales and fund raising events.

-The YSSO has one full-time and three part-time professional staff members.
-A volunteer governing board of 13 community members guides the YSSO.
-A volunteer steering committee helps recruit, organize and manage volunteers throughout the year.
+The YSSO organization has one full-time and four part-time professional staff members.
+A volunteer governing board of community members guides the organization.
+Volunteer coordinators help recruit, organize and manage volunteers throughout the year.

-The office of the YSSO is located in Medford.
+The office of the YSSO organization is located in Medford.